storj/docs/app/(docs)/object-mount/user-guide/POSIX/page.md

 - You require symbolic link emulation or fine-grained permission mapping
 - You are mounting object storage as a shared filesystem in team environments

-Enabling POSIX mode is recommended for:
+Enabling POSIX mode is recommended for workflows such as:

 - Media Production
 - Backup Solutions